sthalles/sthalles.github.io/_posts/2020-10-12-svd-for-regression.markdown

 Note that, since the $\Sigma$ matrix is diagonal, only the first $n$ row diagonal values are worth keeping.
 Indeed the last $n$ rows of $\Sigma$  are filled with 0s.
 For this reason, it is very common to keep only the first $r \times r$ non-negative diagonal values of $\Sigma$, along with the corresponding $r$ columns and rows of $U$ and $V^T$ respectively.
 Note that $r = min(m, n)$.
 This is commonly referred to as the economy (or compact) SVD, and from this point on, we will assume the matrices $U$, $\Sigma$, and $V^T$ are derived from the economy procedure.

+Quick note, it is very common to also truncate the SVD based on some criteria.
+Under some assumptions, it is possible to find an optimal threshold for suppressing some of the singular values with small magnitudes.

 <figure>
   <img class="img-responsive center-block" src="{{ site.url }}/assets/svd-for-regression/economy-svd-matrices.png" alt="C...">
   <figcaption>The economy SVD data matrices.</figcaption>